sains1/temporal-101-dotnet-solutions/exercises/helloworkflow/README.md

 # Exercise 1: Hello Workflow

+> Note: This readme was ported from the official typescript tutorial [hello-workflow/README.md](https://github.com/temporalio/edu-101-typescript-code/blob/main/exercises/hello-workflow/README.md).

 > Note: This exercise contains a notable difference to the typescript reference solution it was ported from.
-The typescript solution starts by scaffolding your own project using the CLI, but as I haven't created a templating solution I've just created a blank starter solution under the /practice folder.
+The typescript solution starts by scaffolding your own project using the CLI, but as I haven't created a templating solution I've just created a blank starter solution under the /practice folder instead.

 ## Part A: Set up a new project